-- State Department brochure for exchange participants.
+- Department of State brochure for exchange program participants.

 If you are a member of the Work and Rest in the USA program and do not have a previously agreed place of work, your sponsor should assist you in finding one if you could not find a job yourself during the first week of your stay in the USA.
 Your sponsor must also ensure that you are paid wages and additional payments in an amount consistent with the wages and benefits of US employees.

 If you are traveling to the USA on a J-1 visa for an internship or practice:

 - Your sponsor is obliged to conduct a personal interview with you by phone or via webcam;

 - Your sponsor must have a completed internship / internship plan (DS-7002) before you apply for a visa.
 This form contains an official confirmation of the scholarship being paid, as well as summarizing information about the goals and objectives of this exchange program;